tuxerator/burp/report/main.typ

 == In-Path Oracle

 To measure the performance we examine the size of the oracle with varying the detour limits and road network size as well as the throughput.
+Unfortunately we could not compute an _in-path oracle_ for the San Francisco dataset in reasonable amount of time.

 === Varying Detour Limits